cronomantic/ChooseYourDestiny/MANUAL_en.md

 Prints the indicated numeric value.

+### PAGEPAUSE expression

+Controls whether the player is prompted to continue after the current text area is completely filled, displaying an animated wait icon (parameter \<> 0) or scrolling up the text and continuing printing (parameter = 0).

+### INK varexpression

+Defines the character color (ink).
+Values ​​0-7, corresponding to the Spectrum colors.

+### PAPER varexpression

+Defines the background color (paper).
+Values ​​0-7, corresponding to the Spectrum colors.

+### BORDER varexpression

+Defines the border color, values ​​0-7.

+### BRIGHT varexpression

+Turns brightness on or off (0 off, 1 on).

+### FLASH varexpression

+Turns flashing on or off (0 off, 1 on).

+### NEWLINE expression

+Prints newlines equal to the number specified in the parameter (0 is 256)

+### NEWLINE

+Equivalent to `NEWLINE 1`.

 ### BACKSPACE expression

 Moves the print cursor back by the number of positions specified in the parameter (0 is 256), deleting the character at the new position and replacing it with a space.
 The character size used is the space (number 32).